 My friend Alex is here for an extensive visit.
 He arrived on his birthday in Koh Samui and we met at the Scent Hotel, a beautiful little boutique hotel perfect for a romantic night or two.

 It is tucked away in a somewhat quiet part of Samui not far from the pier and really quaint.
 It is quiet, right on the ocean and the whole place has beautiful vintage touches which remind me of my beloved Asadang.
-You can book rooms through Secret Retreats, a fantastic websites with properties with a certain something.
-Great when you get a bit tired of good ol’ booking.com.
+You can book rooms right here on good ol’ booking.com.

 From the restaurant, you overlook the lagoon or you make new friends on the beach and work on your tan.
 Or as I told Alex “try not to look like an Englishman so much!”.
 The lagoon is pretty to look at but the water is too shallow for a proper swim.
 While I usually cannot get enough of the warm waters in Thailand, I preferred their pool.
 I was incredibly upset that the oversized pretzel wasn’t part of the hotel but someone’s personal belonging otherwise I would have taken one of those shots.